supermanbot7/EclipseMM2/README.md

 # EclipseMM2 (Deprecated soon, replace by Eclipse Hub)

 Hello!
 This is a script for [Murder Mystery 2](https://roblox.com/games/142823291/Murder-Mystery-2).
-The script has assassin compatiility for the gamemode inside of Murder Mystery 2.
+The script has assassin compatiility for the gamemode inside of Murder Mystery 2. *This script is being discontinued in favor of Eclipse Hub in late September 2021*

 ## Compatibility

 Eclipse is compatible with the following:
 * Synapse X ($20)
-* Protosmasher
-* Sirhurt
+* Sirhurt (prob)
 * Krnl
 * Coco Z
 * Fluxus Windows (partial)
 * LX63 (partial)
 * Paradella X (partial)
-* Coze 0.18
-* Oxygen (partial)

 Electron and Scriptware has been reported to work with the script, but are not officially supported.